intrastella/intrastella.github.io/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: Mathematical Explanation: Variational Auto-Encoder
+title: Mathematical Explanation – Variational Auto-Encoder
 ---

 This article was created for those who would like to understand more about the mathematical reasoning behind a model such as VAE.
 For this purpose I am introducing a range of different concepts in statistics